angelawyman/javascript-review/1-intro.md

 ## MODULE 1: JavaScript Overview
 We use JavaScript to make a site more dynamic and interactive.
-Such features might include slide carousels, lightbox gallery, scroll to top, and others.
+Among such features might be slide carousels, a lightbox gallery, an icon to scroll to top, among others.
 - Auto-update social media content, like twitter or facebook feed 🐋
 - Animate visual elements 🐈
 - Add visual feedback on user interactions ✅